Nampallyrohith/therapy_appointment_web/README.md

 This repo contains the source code and documentation of `Therahub` - A therapy appointment web app.

-This app has three different repos specific to user portal(this repo), backend logic and therapist portal.
+This app has three different repos specific to the user portal(this repo), backend logic, and therapist portal.
-Check the following repos for backend and therapist portal codes respectively:
+Check the following repos for backend and therapist portal codes, respectively:

 <a href="https://github.com/Nampallyrohith/therapy_appointment_server" target="_blank">Backend Repo</a>